 How It Works

-How Air Bearings Work
+How Air Casters Work

-An air bearing is a pneumatic device which forms a lubricating film of air between the load and floor surface, similar to that of a hovercraft or an air hockey table.
+An air caster is a pneumatic device which forms a lubricating film of air between the load and floor surface, similar to that of a hovercraft or an air hockey table.
 A flexible, wear-resistant urethane diaphragm is inflated by compressed air, forming a seal with the floor and lifting the structure off its rest pads.
 Air is then squeezed between the floor and the diaphragm, creating a thin film of air and allowing the load to float.

 On a smooth floor, this air film allows for nearly friction free movement in any direction.
 With an excellent floor, the volume of air required can be very low, which results in a very efficient operation.
 When floating on air casters, a 1000-lb. load can be moved with about 1 pound of force – that’s 10 times better than conventional wheels or casters.

 Airfloat air casters are constructed of a smooth-textured, completely homogeneous material.
 When pressured the air caster will stretch uniformly and closely follow the contours of the floor, maintaining a consistent air film.
 This is evident with lower drag forces and less air consumption than that produced by fabric-reinforced air casters used by some Airfloat competitors.